UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 #### Usage

-To use Thunderclient (once it's installed), open it from the sidebar.
+To use Thunder Client (once it's installed), open it from the sidebar.
 The icon is a circle with a lightning bolt in the middle.
 This should add a button in the top of the sidebar labelled `New Request`, click it.
 This should open a window with two columns.
 In the top of the left column,